lydstyl/191217-fair-refund/README.md

 # To do

+- useContext & useReducer instead of useState begin with ChargesLists and add default %

 - CSS --> beta test 1 week

 - font Awsome trash for del + for add, pencil for edit, < for back and other buton login sign in sign out